mayooear/gpt4-pdf-chatbot-langchain/README.md

 **General errors**

 - Make sure you're running the latest Node version.
 Run `node -v`
+- Try a different PDF or convert your PDF to text first.
+It's possible your PDF is corrupted, scanned, or requires OCR to convert to text.
+- `Console.log` the `env` variables and make sure they are exposed.
 - Make sure you're using the same versions of LangChain and Pinecone as this repo.
 - Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.
 - If you change `modelName` in `OpenAIChat` note that the correct name of the alternative model is `gpt-3.5-turbo`
 - Make sure you have access to `gpt-4` if you decide to use.
 Test your openAI keys outside the repo and make sure it works and that you have enough API credits.
 - Your pdf file is corrupted and cannot be parsed.
+- Check that you don't have multiple OPENAPI keys in your global environment.
+If you do, the local `env` file from the project will be overwritten by systems `env` variable.
+- Try to hard code your API keys into the `process.env` variables.
+-

 **Pinecone errors**